 The Meatpacking District is a twenty-square-block neighborhood on the far West Side of Manhattan.
 Surrounding the meatpacking plants just north of Gansevoort Street are some of New York’s most notable restaurants, bars, fashion boutiques, clubs, and hotels.
 The neighborhood is bordered to the north and east by Chelsea, renowned for its art galleries, cultural organizations, and educational institutions.
 To the south is the West Village and its nineteenth-century townhouses, charming streets, and unique shops.
 To the west is the Hudson River.

-The High Line is New York City’s newest and most unique public park.
+The High Line is one of New York’s most unique public parks.
 Located thirty feet above street level on a 1930s freight railway, the High Line runs from Gansevoort Street in the Meatpacking District to 34th Street in Clinton/Hell’s Kitchen.
 It features an integrated landscape combining meandering concrete pathways with naturalistic plantings.